 What is the definition for diffusion?
+Write a definition for each of the words below and give an example:

+Tissue

+Example:

 Complete the diagram below to show diffusion taking place.
+Organ

+Example in animals: Example in plants:

+Organ system

 Explain why only fluids can diffuse.
+Example in animals: Example in plants:

+Organism

+Which substances would you expect to diffuse Example:

 Which substances would you expect to diffuse into a cell?
-1
+1 Complete each word to give the seven characteristics of life:

-2
+2 M R

 Which substances would you expect to diffuse out of a cell?
+S G

-1
+1 R

-2
+2 E N

+L